oettinger-justin/DuoQAPI/projectgoals.md

  - After 20 minutes on game clock, announce that Baron Nasher has spawned.
  - Once the user reports Baron has been killed, start a 7 minute timer to the respawn.
  - Similarly, after the user reports taking Red Buff or Blue Buff, start a 5 minute timer.
+ - Start a 20:00 timer if Rift Herald has been taken.

 ### Challenges